hetekce/azuredp203/3_AzureDataFactory/README.md

 `3.
 Azure-SQL Server Integration Services(SSIS) IR:` It is fully managed cluster of Azure VMs or nodes dedicated to run your SSIS packages.

 [Find](https://learn.microsoft.com/en-us/azure/data-factory/concepts-integration-runtime) more about Integration runtime in Azure Data Factory.

+[Find](https://learn.microsoft.com/en-us/azure/data-factory/connector-overview?wt.mc_id=datainteg_addtlresconnect_webpage_extlp) more about the connectors.

+## 3.6.
+Transforming data with the Mapping Data Flow

+You can natively perform data transformations with Azure Data Factory code free using the Mapping Data Flow task.
+Mapping Data Flows provide a fully visual experience with no coding required.
+Your data flows will run on your own execution cluster for scaled-out data processing.

+[Find](https://learn.microsoft.com/en-us/azure/data-factory/data-flow-transformation-overview) about all data flow transformation overview.